DCU Study Abroad Programme

 As well as applying through one of our many providers around the world, interested students may apply directly to DCU as a Direct Enroll student from EU or Non EU Universities/ Students may attend DCU for a Single Semester or a Full Academic Year.
 Check with your Study Abroad office to see if there is an agreement.
 If there is no agreement, your coordinator should email firstname.lastname@example.org

-All applications should be made directly to the International Office through email@example.com, through your provider or Home University Study Abroad Team by 15 July (for Semester 1 or the full academic year) or by 30 November (for Semester 2).
+All applications should be made directly to DCU, through your provider or thruogh your Home University Apply as soon as possible but by 15 July (for Semester 1 or the full academic year) or by 15 November (for Semester 2).
 We recommned application well in advance of the deadline, particularly if a prospective student wishes to apply for DCU Acommodation.
 If you decide to apply through one of the Study Abroad Providers that DCU works with, contact them separately for further information.
 (Late applications may be accepted for non visa requiring countries or students who have already secured accommodation).

 For students who wish to enroll directly with DCU, please follow the steps below: